In this article, you will learn how to:

 - Configure critical collaboration settings in the Admin Console

 - Determine the impact of an open vs. closed folder structure

 You can enable or disable various permission types that are available to managed users when collaborating and sharing files.
 To do this, navigate to Admin Console > Enterprise Settings > Content & Sharing tab.

 This section enables you to set restrictions for how collaborators can be invited to the content in your account or your managed users' accounts.
 See a detailed explanation of each permission level.

 - Default Collaboration Role: Use this setting to modify across your entire organization the default access level to files people share.
 The standard default access level is Editor.
 To change this default to the more secure setting of Viewer, click the down arrow and select Viewer.

 - Restrict invites: This option enables you to set who can invite collaborators.
 If this option is enabled then only folder Owners and Co-owners will be able to invite collaborators to a given folder.
-Admins (including Co-admins and Group Admins) will be able to invite collaborators through the Admin Console.
+Only the Primary Admin will be able to invite collaborators through the Admin Console.